xythobuz/SerialGamepad/README.md

 `ls /dev/ | grep 'tty\.'`

-You should see something that looks like `tty.USBtoUARTBridge`.
+You should see something that looks like `tty.SLAB_USBtoUART`.
 If you don't see something like that displayed, you either have an issue with the driver for your serial adapter (try reinstalling it) or you have a different serial adapter and you'll need to find the drivers for that.
 To see what adapter is registring with OS X, Apple => About This Mac => System Report => USB.

 ### Package File
 Next you'll need to download and install the latest release of the Gamepad Driver (**includes foohid**) [here on GitHub](https://github.com/xythobuz/SerialGamepad/releases).